lukelewis1/fullstack-marketplace-platform/src/MARKER_README.md

 This document will contain all other references and serve as a guide for marking this assignment explaining which parts of the directory contain requirement implementations alongside anything else considered noteworthy.
 ****
+## Helper Script:
+Go to [marker](../marking-help) to find a DB populate script that will insert 30 users some listings and pretty much every table with something, passwords are all admin.
+Users Brett and Bod are both admins and when logged in as Brett or Bod they will have admin privileges.
+There is also a folder containing profile pictures for Brett and Bod users.
+Just copy the 2 pfp images into [here](images/user_pfp) and they will appear normally when testing when logged in as Brett or Bob if logged in as another user you will need to change pfp through the edit profile page.
+****
 ## Other References (NOT AI):
 The [AI-Acknowledgements](AI-Acknowledgement.md) document contains all AI references for this assignment this section will summarise some other sources used in this assignment.